studio24/mac-setup/development-setup.md

  Port 443
 ```

+## SSH keys for deployment
-Developers should add your SSH key to [Studio 24 dev SSH keys repo](https://github.com/studio24/ssh-keys).
+Developers need to add your SSH key to [Studio 24 dev SSH keys repo](https://github.com/studio24/ssh-keys).
 This will give you permission to deploy websites.

+Please note these SSH keys are updated every half an hour on servers.

 **Important note:** always use SSH (secure shell) when cloning a git repo, not HTTPS.